TelemetryHarbor/harbor-docs/docs/data-ingestion/rust.md

 For sending multiple data points in one request:

-1. Create a vector of sensor data instances
+1. Create a vector of ship data instances
 2. Implement a batch send method in the API client
 3. Send a POST request to the batch API endpoint
 4. Handle the response